 This will allow you to get back to moving down the trail and not be stuck buying a new tent while you figure out manufacturer repairs or waiting for them to mail you a new pole, spending days in town.

-Additionally, if you are on the trail and this happens, you can always pay attention as you are hiking to look for a stick that is close to the right height as this can be used in a pinch until you can reach a town.
+Additionally, if you are on the trail and this happens, you can always pay attention as you are hiking to look for a stick that is close to the correct height, as this can be used in a pinch until you can reach a town.

-These “emergency pitches” are a big advantage to having a non-freestanding tent, also there are frequently many additional loops on the top or similar areas where you can tie guy lines to tree branches or similar items to hold up a tent temporarily.
+These “emergency pitches” are a significant advantage to having a non-freestanding tent.
+Also, there are frequently many additional loops on the top or similar areas where you can tie guy lines to tree branches or items to hold up a tent temporarily.

 Better Performance in the Weather

 Nearly all trekking pole tents have a lower roof than a similar freestanding tent as the height of a trekking pole extension limits them.

 In some tents, like the Dan Durston X-Mid 2P (also options for 1 and Dyneema 2P), this has been taken up to an even greater length, with all walls having a slight angle causing wind diversion with limited stakes(4) but also helps to sluff off rain and snow like more high peaked tents!

 Potential Downsides to Trekking Pole Tents

-As with any tent, there can be some drawbacks or issues that can be caused by having a trekking pole tent that should be addressed to ensure you have the complete picture.
+As with any tent, there can be some drawbacks or issues caused by having a trekking pole tent that should be addressed to ensure you have the complete picture.

 Non-Freestanding Tents Are Less Versatile

 There are times when not being freestanding comes as a penalty, like there are times on many trails when you can only pitch on platforms, and for a trekking pole tent, this can be incredibly frustrating.

 Not that it can’t be done, but you will have to learn to macgyver your setup to make it work by fitting a square peg in a round hole.